duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/10-circuitry/30-circuitry-signals.md

 ### STANDARDS: Next Generation Science Standards (NGSS) and International Society for Technology in Education (ISTE)

+### Purpose

+Porivde students with the understanding of more complctaed electrical connections seen on the drone, and how these different connections allow for different types of communication within the drone.

 ### Assessments and Evidence of Understanding